jwl-7/c0de_gr1nd/python_explanations/closest_int_same_weight.md

 ```

 ## Explanation
-The brute-force algorithm is this:
+Brute-force algorithm:
-1. Loop through all the bits starting at the least significant bit, stopping when the _i_-th bit and the bit to its left (_j_-th bit) differ
+1. Loop through all the bits, starting at the least significant bit &mdash; stop when the _i_-th bit and the bit to its left (_j_-th bit) differ
 2. Swap the _i_-th and _j_-th bit, which preserves the weight

 ## Code Dissection
-1. Create a loop to iterate through all 64 bits
+1. Iterate through all 64 bits
     ```python
     for i in range(63):
     ```